janosgyerik/articles/hacking-contest-lessons/level2.md

 Ok so the page has a simple form with two input fields: name and age.
-Let's play with it a little bit, especially by entering invalid values to see what happens, either using a browser or `curl`, for example:
+Let's play with that a little bit, especially by entering invalid values and see what happens.
+You can use a browser or `curl`, for example:

     curl localhost:8002 -d name=jack
     curl localhost:8002 -d name=jack -d age=3